hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 }
 return new WorkflowStep<WORKFLOWRESTYPE> (res){IsExecuted = true};;
 {% endhighlight %}
-We could wrap return boilerplate into a return fuction, but we can't wrap "if .. return .." constructions into some helper function.
+We could wrap return boilerplate into a return function, but we can't wrap "if .. return .." constructions into some helper function.
 Continuations to the rescue.
 {% highlight csharp %}
 public class WorkflowStep<T>
 {